vuejs/apollo/packages/docs/caching/cache-updates.md

 })
 ```

 `update` receives the cache and the mutation result.
 You read whatever you need, build the new state, and write it back.
-Apollo Client broadcasts the change to every active query that reads the affected entities, so the UI updates immediately.

 ### Using `cache.modify` for surgical updates